loissascha/go-templ-template/README.md

 ## Prerequisites

 - Go 1.25.3 or later
-- Node.js and npm (for Tailwind CSS)
+- Node.js and bun (for Tailwind CSS)

 ## Installation